asyncapi/website/pages/docs/tutorials/message-validation.md

 You can see that your generated application received a message in the terminal:

 <CodeBlock language="bash">
-  {`light/measured was received:
+  {`lightMeasured was received from mosquitto:
 { id: 1, lumens: 3, sentAt: '2017-06-07T12:34:32.000Z' }`}
 </CodeBlock>

-This indicates that your message is valid and the application recieved it correctly.
+This indicates that your message is valid and the application received it correctly.

 ## Summary
 In this tutorial, you learned how to connect your generated application to an MQTT broker, send messages through it, identify when an invalid message is sent to your application, and how to correct an invalid message.